Peter MacDonald (director): Career

 MacDonald currently works most frequently as a second unit director.
 He has said about this role, "The most important thing about any second unit is that you can't tell the difference between the second unit and the first unit.
 It must have the stamp of the first unit, both in photography and the style of direction.
 That's why, when I do second unit, I always photograph and direct, so you try and copy what the first unit does as much as possible.
 You mustn't be on an ego trip and try and do your own style, because your material has to cut into theirs and it mustn't jar, it must fit in exactly so no-one can tell the difference."
-MacDonald has directed second unit on such films as X-Men Origins: Wolverine, The Bourne Ultimatum, Harry Potter and the Goblet of Fire, Batman (1989), and Cry Freedom.
+MacDonald has directed second unit on such films as X-Men Origins: Wolverine, The Bourne Ultimatum, Harry Potter and the Goblet of Fire, Batman (1989), Cry Freedom, and Tango & Cash.